 Nora Theodore earned her MS in Ecology and Environmental Science in the spring of 2016.
 She worked as the buoy project's aquatic data manager from 2014-2016.

-Rachel Fowler is the current Friends of Acadia Aquatic Scientist, and is a PhD student at the University of Maine Climate Change Institute and School of Biology and Ecology.
+Rachel Fowler is the current Friends of Acadia Aquatic Scientist, and is a PhD candidate at the University of Maine Climate Change Institute and School of Biology and Ecology.
 She started as the Friends of Acadia Aquatic Scientist in May, 2016.

 Shannon Wiggin & Alyssa Reischauer